mossgreen/mossgreen.github.io/_posts/2017-12-13-form-a-view-from-front.md

   - `<form action="#">`: before `HTML5`, `action` is required.
 It indicates data send to current page

 2. `method="GET"`
-    1. `method` by default is "GET"
+    - `method` by default is "GET"
-    2. Data is appended to the URL
+    - Data is appended to the URL
-    3. Url is like: `www.foo.com/?user_name=moss&user_mail=haha@haha.com`
+    - Url is like: `www.foo.com/?user_name=moss&user_mail=haha@haha.com`
+    - `enctype` attribute will be ignored

 3. `method="POST"`
-    1. Data provided in the body of the HTTP request
+    - Data provided in the body of the HTTP request
-    2. No data appened to URL, following the above demo, data should be like:
+    - No data appened to URL
+    - `enctype` attribute by default is `application/x-www-form-urlencoded`

 ```yaml
 POST / HTTP/1.1